-X-ray cassettes play an essential role in the radiographic process, protecting the film, intensifying screens, and imaging plates that are used by diagnostic technicians.
-In order for these technicians to produce clear, vibrant images, the preservation and maintenance of X-ray cassettes is a necessity, and Infab Corporation’s disposable cassette covers provide a vital solution to preserve and prolong cassette life.
+X-ray cassettes play an essential role in the radiographic process, protecting the film, screens, and imaging plates.
+Cassettes enable technologists to produce clear, vibrant images.
+However, the preservation and maintenance of X-ray cassettes are necessary.

-To understand why it is crucial to protect and care for cassettes, we must first understand their role in both conventional and computed radiographic (CR) procedures.
+To understand why it is crucial to protect and care for cassettes, we must first understand their role in conventional and computed radiographic (CR) procedures.
 The cassette acts as a light-proof container in which films or imaging plates are placed for exposure to radiation.
-For the technician, the cassette ensures that the highest-quality image will not be compromised by outside light, and furthermore, protects the contents from physical damage created by dust, dirt, and other outside contaminants.
-It also enables the technician to quickly and efficiently get the best image, so as to reduce the exposure time for both themselves and the patient.
+For the technologists, the cassette ensures that the highest-quality image will not be compromised by outside light.
+Furthermore, it protects the image from physical damage created by dust, dirt, and other external contaminants.
+It also enables the technologist to quickly and efficiently get the best image, reducing the exposure time for themselves and the patient.

-Infab Corporation’s disposable cassette covers create a solution for every health facility by providing technicians with a durable, sanitary, and cost-effective way to protect their X-ray cassettes.
+Infab Corporation’s disposable cassette covers create a solution for every health facility by providing technologists with a durable, sanitary, and cost-effective way to protect and preserve their X-ray cassettes.

 Dance DR, Lester SA, Carlsson GA, Sandborg M, Persliden J. 1997, The use of carbon fibre material in radiographic cassettes: estimation of the dose and contrast advantages. , U.S. National Library of Medicine, National Institutes of Health, http://www.ncbi.nlm.nih.gov/pubmed/9166075, (11 Feb 2015).

 Dewar, Cherie BS, 2013, Occupational Radiation Safety, Radiologic Technology, v.
 84, p.467-489.